Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 Roosevelt University is pleased to partner with Academic Health Plans (AHP) providers with Blue Cross Blue Shield of Illinois as our student health insurance provider for the 2014-15 academic year.
 Participation in the student health insurance plan is:

-The annual student health insurance fee is charged to fall semester students and the spring/summer student health insurance fee is charged to new spring semester students.
+The annual student health insurance fee ($2307) is charged to all students enrolled in the fall semester who are required to have health insurance.
+The spring/summer student health insurance fee is charged to new spring semester students who are required to have health insurance.
 Students have two options:

 1) enroll in the Roosevelt student plan or